yukisato/blog/docs/_posts/general/2021-07-15-how-to-apply-and-customize-themes-on-github-pages.md

 ---
-title: How to make your GitHub Pages fancy
+title: How to apply and customize themes on GitHub Pages
+tags:
+- github
+- jekyll
 ---

 This post is for those who write markdown files for GitHub Pages and want to make its appearance better.